 Photo: Charlotte Carlberg Barg

 The first open-innovation Bio4Comp Award was for novel ideas that conceptually or technically advance the field of parallel computing with biological agents in a substantial manner.
 The specific challenge was to find a way to tag cytoskeletal filaments.
 The deadline was on 15th January 2019.
 Bio4Comp would like to thank all participants for their creative ideas.
-In a webinar on 24th September 2019 the Innovation System Committee explains their selection of the winning idea.

 By Prof. Adam P. Micolich

 The full description of the idea has been published on arXiv:

 For a number of mathematical problems to be solved by NBC approaches, it will be crucial to efficiently encode information into the cytoskeletal filaments themselves.
 The latter will increase the flexibility of network design and open the road to solving a variety of different complex problems.